Jason Barrett (West Virginia politician)

 Jason Barrett is a Republican member of the West Virginia Senate, representing the 16th district.
 Barrett is also a small business owner.

-After serving one term in the state House of Delegates, Barrett was defeated by Republican challenger Walter Duke in 2014.
+After serving one term in the state House of Delegates as a Democrat, Barrett was defeated by Republican challenger Walter Duke in 2014.

 In the 2016 election, in which Duke did not seek re-election, Barrett defeated Republican challenger Travis Bishop to regain his seat in the House.
+He won again in 2018 and 2020 as a Democrat, but in December 2020, shortly after reelection, he changed his registration to Republican and joined the Republican caucus in the House.